-On February 28, 2019, the Parent Company's BOD declared regular cash dividends amounting to $\mathbb{P}1.50$ per share to stockholders of record as of March 14, 2019.
-On the same date, the Parent Company's BOD declared special cash dividends amounting to $\mathbb{P}1.65$ per share to stockholders of record as of July 1, 2019.
-Total dividends declared amounted to $\mathbb{P}6.9$ billion.
-On March 28, 2019, the regular cash dividend was paid amounting to $\mathbb{P}3.3$ billion.
+On February 28, 2019, the Parent Company's BOD declared regular cash dividends amounting to ₱1.50 per share to stockholders of record as of March 14, 2019.
+On the same date, the Parent Company's BOD declared special cash dividends amounting to ₱1.65 per share to stockholders of record as of July 1, 2019.
+Total dividends declared amounted to ₱6.9 billion.
+On March 28, 2019, the regular cash dividend was paid amounting to ₱3.0 billion.
+On July 25, 2019, the special cash dividend was paid amounting to ₱3.9 billion.

-On December 18, 2018, the BOD approved the reversal of the appropriation of retained earnings in the aggregate amount of $\clubsuit$ 2.5 billion, which was approved by the BOD in its resolutions adopted on September 27, 2016 and December 15, 2017.
+On December 18, 2018, the BOD approved the reversal of the appropriation of retained earnings in the aggregate amount of \$\mathbb{P}2.5\$ billion, which was approved by the BOD in its resolutions adopted on September 27, 2016 and December 15, 2017.

-On December 15, 2017, the BOD approved the additional appropriation of retained earnings amounting to P1.5 billion for capital expenditure commitments to expand capacities in the snack foods and beverage businesses across branded consumer food operations, which are expected to be completed within the next two years.
+On December 15, 2017, the BOD approved the additional appropriation of retained earnings amounting to \$\mathbb{P}\$1.5 billion for capital expenditure commitments to expand capacities in the snack foods and beverage businesses across branded consumer food operations, which are expected to be completed within the next two years.